50 Bucket List-worthy Romantic Getaways Around the World

 Take a trip to what feels like a historic European city without the long flight and jet lag.
 Visitors can stroll through the narrow cobblestoned streets by foot or on a horse-drawn carriage to admire the city's famous French-colonial architecture and historic sites such as the Citadel, the Petit-Champlain District, Place Royale, Parliament Building, and fortifications dating back to the 1600's.
 The Old City is also a hub for art and cuisine, with a selection of museums and fine dining restaurants.
 Also visit Ile d'Orleans just across the St. Lawrence River for a wine tasting and picnic lunch while overlooking the Montmorency Falls.
 Try staying at Auberge Saint-Antoine hotel, where guests are treated to champagne, slippers, and a roaring fireplace.

-This beach town in Thailand has delicious food, fun nightlife, and beautiful turquoise oceans.
-Enjoy tasty Thai food at Suay Restaurant, Raya Restaurant, or Blue Elephant Governor's Mansion Phuket Restaurant.
+This beach town in Thailand has delicious food, fun nightlife, and the beautiful turquoise ocean.
 For a romantic place to stay, book a room at Trisara, an exclusive beach resort nestled on a secluded cove along Phuket's less-developed north-western coast.
 This hideaway is set in a protected nature preserve surrounded by a tropical forest, exotic gardens, and jaw-dropping ocean views.
 Scattered among the foliage are 60 spacious ocean-facing villas and private residences, each complete with their own private pool and outdoor shower.